DiedrichsenLab/MultiTaskBattery/docs/creating_tasks.rst

 Register the task in the task_table
 -----------------------------------
-Start by adding adding your task name,, the class, description, and reference to the `task_table.tsv` file in the `MultiTaskBattery` directory.
+Start by adding adding your task name,task code (unique code for each task), the class, description, and reference to the `task_table.tsv` file in the `MultiTaskBattery` directory.
 This keeps track of all the tasks in the battery.

 Generate new task files